-Environmentally-friendly Industries for Sustainable Development／Environmental Infrastructure Engineering／Global Environmental Architecture／Environmental Biotechnology／Landscape Ecology and Planning／Environmentally-Friendly Energy Conversion
+Environmentally-friendly Industries for Sustainable Development／Environmental Infrastructure Engineering／Global Environmental Architecture／Biodiversity Conservation／Landscape Ecology and Planning／ Elemental Materials Chemistry

 Department of Natural Resources

-The Department of Natural Resources takes the global ecosystem as a complex composed of nature and human society and seeks to avoid environmental destruction by conducting dynamic analyses of resource circulation on a global scale as well as within regional ecosystems.
-Approaches in our research and education therefore stand on both global and regional perspectives, based on the idea that natural resource management must conform with a well-designed human life on a local scale that in turn contributes to the conservation of the larger ecosystem and ultimately of the global environment.
-Topics that receive our special attention include environment-friendly utilization of organic resources, technologies for low-impact material conversion and recycling, and proper management of land and water resources.
-Field-based studies in geospheres, biospheres, coastal zones and watersheds will also play a key role in identifying resource circulation issues in such regional units and suggesting solutions for sustainable development and environmental conservation on a local and global scale.
+The Department of Natural Resources considers the global ecosystem to be a complex composed of nature and human society and seeks to avoid environmental destruction by conducting dynamic analyses of resource circulation on both a global scale and within regional ecosystems.
+Our research and educational approaches are, therefore, built on both global and regional perspectives, based on the idea that natural resource management must conform with a well-designed human lifestyle on a local scale that, in turn, contributes to the conservation of the larger ecosystem and ultimately that of the global environment.
+Topics that receive particular attention include the environmentfriendly utilization of organic resources, technologies for low-impact material conversion and recycling, and the proper management of land and water resources.
+Field-based studies of geospheres, biospheres, coastal zones and watersheds also play a key role in identifying resource circulation issues in such regional units and suggesting solutions for sustainable development and environmental conservation that can be carried out on both a local and a global scale.

 School of Global Environmental Studies (Educational Body)